Financial-Times/x-dash/tools/x-docs/src/docs/guides/components/cookbook/styling.md

 While preprocessors are supported, we encourage you to consider the caveats of using them:

 - x-dash components and styles are intended to be small and self-contained; features such as mixins can cause duplication of style output.
-- Component styles are compiled and bundled to a single CSS file at publiication
+- Component styles are compiled and bundled to a single CSS file at publiication, so:
-	- Applications consuming your component have no access to the original, un-preprocessed files.
+	- Applications consuming your component have no access to the original, un-preprocessed files
-	- A component can only refrerence its styles by the obfuscated classnames; there is
+	- A component can only refrerence its styles by the obfuscated classnames; this prevents you from writing your styles as mixins, as the class names must be available at bundle-time

 If you want to use a preprocessor, you need to install it as a `devDependency` of your component.
 The supported preprocessor modules are: